Educator, facilitator, and program designer.

 Cognitive Sovereignty

-• Ethics as Creative Constraints
+• Ethics as Creative Constraint

-Limits that sharpen the work
+Limits that sharpen the practice

 • Community is the Curriculum